The most important aspect of our lives is our relationships

 - Don’t act inside a bubble – especially if your new partner also has children.
 Organising children across two homes can be a challenge, if you’re organising two (or more!) sets of children across two (or more!) homes, things might get chaotic.
 When you’re making plans, remember to think about who else might need to know what is going on (and when).

 - Set aside special time one-to-one for each of your children.
-Even if it’s only quiet time reading a book before bedtime, that special time between just you and your child will go a long way to reassure them that you’re still there for them.
+A quiet reading time before bedtime can reassure your child that you are still there for them.

 - Time together as a family is important too.
 It doesn’t need to be a whole day at the fun park.
 I might be as simple as a movie night ritual, or cleaning together.

 - If other children are also part of the mix, not forcing them to be friends or play together is important.
 Just because you’ve chosen a new partner doesn’t mean the kids will all get along or even like each other!
 Letting everyone know that it’s okay, will take the heat and drama out of the equation.